nd-nuclear-theory/mcscript-ncci/docs/examples/README.md

     Notes on job submission at NERSC.
 This provides a simple example of a single-node run.
-First, make sure the appropriate module files are loaded for the programming environment the code was compiled.
+First, make sure the appropriate module files are loaded for the programming environment for which the code was compiled.
 For the setup phase:

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     qsubm mfdn13 debug 30 --phase=0 --pool="Nmax02" --serialthreads=256 --mail-type=END,FAIL